 On a technical level, factors such as image optimization, canonical content, mobile-friendliness, content syndication, and user experience signals also impact your content’s ability to rank well in search results.

 To understand how to create content that Google loves, I recommend reading Google Search Essentials.
-Ultimately, focus on crafting helpful, reliable, people-first content that’s crawlable, optimized, and in line with Google’s best practices.
+Focus on crafting helpful, reliable, people-first content that’s crawlable, optimized, and in line with Google’s best practices.
+Google’s algorithm for ranking organic content is constantly evolving.
+By keeping an eye on changes to the algorithm, you can feel confident you’re creating content that performs well organically.

 Why does SEO matter?